 While I generally liked it, there were a few things that really bugged me.

-- Installations instructions are terrible, Armour use, and incorrect: One of the things that is not immediately obvious is that you have to install software from the device onto your computer.
+- Installations instructions are terrible, and incorrect: One of the things that is not immediately obvious is that you have to install software from the device onto your computer.
 I can live with that; however, the installation instructions were completely incorrect.
-Armour No Rx, Step 1: the installation path is incorrect.
-Step 2: I had to manually copy the folder over to get it to work, which I only tried because I work in the software industry and it's a pretty common defect.
+Step 1: the installation path is incorrect.
+Step 2: I had to manually copy the folder over to get it to work, which I only tried because I work in the software industry and it’s a pretty common defect.
 Step 3: wrong folder.
 Step 4: I declined the automatic content transfer (I wanted to control this manually), but I had no instructions on what to do if I chose this option.
-My Armour experience, Step 5: I had to reboot my PC to make the Content Transfer app recognize it's own device (it kept telling me that the device was not connected, even after reconnecting, closing and reopening the app, etc. etc.), Armour No Rx.
+Step 5: I had to reboot my PC to make the Content Transfer app recognize it’s own device (it kept telling me that the device was not connected, even after reconnecting, closing and reopening the app, etc. etc.).

 This bothers me personally because I write software documentation at my day job, and this was so far off that it was unusable.
 I eventually figured it out after trying a reboot as a last resort, but I kept thinking to myself that if I didn’t routinely do this sort of thing for work, it would be insanely frustrating to figure out.

-- The package should answer the most important question: How many songs does it hold, Armour No Rx.
-When I've mentioned this review to friends, the first question that comes up, always, Armour over the counter, is "So how many songs does it hold?"
-Although I don't think it's purposefully withheld, it feels a bit disingenuous somehow to not disclose this info on the packaging (as if the product has something to hide).
-They have room for a "Napster" icon, but can't put "holds [this many] songs"?
+- The package should answer the most important question: How many songs does it hold?
+When I’ve mentioned this review to friends, the first question that comes up, always, is “So how many songs does it hold?”
+Although I don’t think it’s purposefully withheld, it feels a bit disingenuous somehow to not disclose this info on the packaging (as if the product has something to hide).
+They have room for a “Napster” icon, but can’t put “holds [this many] songs”?

 - It should be simpler to charge: I didn’t much care for having to open up the rubber protector and insert the USB connector to charge the device; for whatever reason this seemed a little more involved than just setting my phone on a cradle to charge (by contrast).
 I would much prefer a cradle or a more simple connection for charging.
 This one is a little ambiguous, but I’d prefer to set this on a pad on my desk and have it charge from the pad, which I’ve seen for some of the newer devices.